Tamar Eisenman: Musical career

 At the age of twenty, Eisenman started performing with other musicians as a lead guitarist and musical producer.
 At the same time, she released her self-produced EP in 2003, established her trio, and began performing with her own repertoire.
 In 2005, eisenman released her full-length album, "5 feet 4" – her height in shoes – including 15 songs written and composed by herself and produced by Amir Ben Ami (Hadag Nachash).
 In 2006, Tamar joined the Danny Sanderson band as guitarist and vocalist.
 A year later she moved to Tel Aviv and joined The Tonight Band of Lior Schleien’s late night TV Tonight ("Ha Layla"), an Israeli version of The Tonight Show, which won the Israeli Academy Award for Best Talk Show.

 In 2009, after signing to NMC Music Eisenman released her first single from Gymnasium, her 3rd album.
 "Hit Me" was her first national radio hit.
 Following her second radio hit Sun, she released her 3rd album and toured constantly across Israel and in venues and festivals around the world.
 CMJ festival (NY) Sappho festival (Greece), Bam Café (NY), The Water Rats (London) and was chosen to open for Jeff Beck in Caesarea.

 In 2011, Eisenman released her 4th album "Time for Creation", which included 12 tracks mixed by Tamir Muskat.

 Later that year she musically produced a tribute concert in Tel Aviv celebrating Bob Dylan's 70th birthday.

 In August 2015 Eisenman released her latest album "Limbo".
 Her first full album in Hebrew included songs written by Yankale Rotblit and David Avidan.
 The duet version "Tam" was recorded with musician and singer Rona Kenan.

 In 2017 the "On My Way" compilation album was released worldwide.
 In 2018 Eisenman won an Israeli Emmy nomination for best original score for the soundtrack to the documentary "רמטכ"לים".

+Personal life

+As of 2022 she is living in New York City with a female partner and they are raising a child.